SoumadipBhowmick/IDC402-Spring-2025/README.md

 This repository serves as the submission for the term paper component of the course.
 The code and source files are presented alongside the plots and animations.

-Note: The main `Jupyter` notebook might be too large to open in the browser.
-Kindly download and open it using `Jupyter-lab` or Google Colaboratory